Skip to content

 Introduction

-This example demonstrates how to use bgms for Bayesian analysis of binary or ordinal data using a Markov Random Field (MRF) model.
-To learn more about the MRF model, check out Marsman & Haslbeck (2023), and to learn more about the Bayesian analysis of network models, check out Huth et al. (2023).
-A paper on the bgms software is coming soon.
+This example demonstrates how to use the bgm function for the Bayesian analysis of a networks of binary and/or ordinal data (i.e., a Markov Random Field (MRF) model for mixed binary and ordinal data).
+To learn more about the MRF model, check out Marsman et al. (in press), and to learn more about the Bayesian analysis of network models, check out Huth et al. (2023) or Sekulovski et al. (in press).

 We’ll examine real data on PTSD symptoms from 362 Chinese adults who survived the Wenchuan earthquake but tragically lost a child (McNally et al., 2015).
 The data comes from a 17-question survey where participants rated how much each symptom bothered them in the past month on a scale from “not at all” to “extremely.”